 There is an important message in this report about measurement.
 Without good measurement we cannot commission the appropriate services.
 All too often there is a distorted view about what is needed and this can come from many vested interests.
 Without a rigorous and scientific understanding of the data we are commissioning 'blind' and this cannot serve the taxpayer or the patient.
-Current mental health data is poor and this urgently needs to be addressed.
-An audit is being commissioned in 2014 to investigate this and make recommendation for change.
+However, the current data is poor and this urgently needs to be addressed.
+An audit is being commissioned in 2014 to investigate and make recommendations for change.

-There has been a terrible stigma attached to mental illness.
-Having mental illness should be no different than having heart disease or cancer, simply regrettable, treatable and with the same high expectations of care.
+There has been a terrible stigma about mental illness but having a mental illness should not be the stigmatising problem that it has been in the past.
+It should be no different than having heart disease or cancer, simply regrettable and treatable and with the same high expectations of care.
 People with mental illness need to be treated with compassion, expertise and optimism for their future recovery.
 A nurse once told me, when I asked her why there were no stop smoking services on the mental health ward, "having a cigarette is all they have to look forward to".
 My reply was to question her ambition for her patients, why should people with mental illness not expect the same expectations of recovery and wellbeing as other patients?
-Surely there must be more to life to look forward to than a cigarette.
-Health promotion now happens routinely on psychiatric wards yet patients are still dying of cardiovascular disease.
+Surely there must be more to life to look forward to.
+Luckily health promotion happens routinely now on psychiatric wards yet patients are still dying of cardiovascular disease.
 This needs assessment urges all services to work together to bridge the artificial divide between mental and physical health.

-The root issue of our mental wellbeing is the ability to cope with life, our resilience and our ability to support ourselves and each other comes from good and healthy parenting.
+The last paragraph of this assessment must go to address the issue that is the root our mental wellbeing.
+The ability to cope with life, our resilience and our ability to support ourselves and each other comes from good and healthy parenting.
 A warm and secure childhood can help us cope with whatever life throws at us.
 Therefore ensuring parents and families have the support they need and the ability to know where to go for help with parenting will be money well spent for future generations.

-Jess Mookherjee : Consultant Lead for Public Mental Health, Kent.
-2014 presence of all 6 characteristics may underestimate the number of adults with ADHD and using the percentage of those with 4 or more characteristics is likely to over-estimate the prevalence of ADHD iii Undetermined causes is a category of coroner verdict that is counted along with Suicide by the ONS and is regarded as 'probable suicide'.
+Jess Mookherjee: Consultant Lead for Public Mental Health, Kent.
+2014 ii presence of all 6 characteristics may underestimate the number of adults with ADHD and using the percentage of those with 4 or more characteristics is likely to over-estimate the prevalence of ADHD.